-- 1. Fishing for Dissostichus spp. by trawl in Statistical Division 58.4.3 north of 60°S shall be limited to the exploratory fishery by Australian flagged vessels only.
-The total catch of Dissostichus spp. in the 1997/98 season shall not exceed 963 tonnes taken by the trawl method. - 2.
-For the purposes of this Conservation Measure the 1997/98 season is defined as the period from 8 November 1997 to the end of the Commission meeting in 1998 or until the catch limit is reached, whichever is the sooner. - 3.
-Each vessel participating in the exploratory fishery for Dissostichus spp. in Statistical Division 58.4.3 shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation on board throughout all fishing activities within the Division.

-- 4. Each vessel operating in the exploratory fishery for Dissostichus spp. in Statistical Division 58.4.3 shall have a VMS1 at all times. - 5.
-For the purpose of implementing this Conservation Measure: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 51/XII shall apply; and - (ii) the monthly fine-scale biological data, as required under Conservation Measure 121/XVI, shall be recorded and reported in accordance with the System of International Scientific Observation. - 6.
-If in the course of a directed fishery for Dissostichus spp., the by-catch in any one haul of the species Lepidonotothen squamifrons, Notothenia rossii, Channichthys rhinoceratus or Bathyraja spp. either, - (i) is greater than 100 kg and exceeds 5% of the total catch of fish species by weight; or, - (ii) is equal to, or greater than 2 tonnes, then the fishing vessel shall move to another fishing location at least 5 n miles distant2.
-The fishing vessel shall not return to any point within 5 n miles of the location where the by-catch exceeded 5% for a period of at least five days3.
-The location where the by-catch exceeded 5% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.
+- 1. Fishing for Dissostichus spp. by trawl in Statistical Division 58.4.3 shall be limited to the exploratory fishery by Australian flagged vessels. - 2.
+The total catch of Dissostichus spp. in the 1998/99 season taken by the trawl method shall not exceed 625 tonnes. - 3.
+For the purposes of this exploratory trawl fishery, the 1998/99 fishing season is defined as the period from 7 November 1998 to 30 November 1999 or until the catch limit is reached, whichever is the sooner. - 4.
+Each vessel participating in this exploratory trawl fishery for Dissostichus spp. in Statistical Division 58.4.3 in the 1998/99 season shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation on board throughout all fishing activities within this division. - 5.
+Each vessel operating in this exploratory trawl fishery for Dissostichus spp. in Statistical Division 58.4.3 shall be required to operate a VMS at all times, in accordance with Conservation Measure 148/XVII. - 6.
+For the purpose of implementing this Conservation Measure: - (i) the Five-day Catch and Effort Reporting System set out in Conservation Measure 51/XII shall apply; and - (ii) the monthly fine-scale biological data, as required under Conservation Measure 121/XVI, shall be recorded and reported in accordance with the System of International Scientific Observation. - 7. (i) There shall be no directed fishing for any species other than Dissostichus spp. - (ii) The by-catch of any fish species other than Dissostichus spp. shall not exceed 50 tonnes. - (iii) If, in the course of a directed fishery, the by-catch in any one haul of any by-catch species for which by-catch limitations apply under this Conservation Measure is equal to, or greater than 2 tonnes, then the fishing vessel shall not fish using that method of fishing at any point within 5 n miles1 of the location where the by-catch exceeded 2 tonnes for a period of at least five days2.
+The location where the by-catch exceeded 2 tonnes is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel. - 8.
+The total number and weight of Dissostichus spp. discarded, including those with the jellymeat condition, shall be reported.
+These fish will count towards the total allowable catch.

-- 7. The total number and weight of Dissostichus spp. discarded, including those with the jellymeat condition, shall be reported.
-These fish will count towards the total allowable catch. - 8.
-The data collection plan in Annex 144/A will be implemented and the results reported to CCAMLR not later than three months after the closure of the fishery. - 1 As described in Resolution 12/XVI. - This provision is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XII, pending the adoption of a more appropriate period by the Commission.
+- 9. The data collection plan in Annex 167/A shall be implemented and the results reported to CCAMLR not later than three months after the closure of the fishery. - 1 This provision is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - 2 The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XII, pending the adoption of a more appropriate period by the Commission.